helpshift/kafboy/README.md

 limitations under the License.
 ```

-### Goals for v0.2
-* Compression when publishing
-* Add a feature request at https://github.com/helpshift/ekaf or check the ekaf web server at https://github.com/helpshift/ekafboy
+Add a feature request at https://github.com/helpshift/ekaf or check the ekaf web server at https://github.com/helpshift/kafboy